oVirt/ovirt-site/source/community/activities/summer-of-code.html.md

 **Description:** Test Kitchen is an integration tool for developing and testing infrastructure code and software on isolated target platforms.

-**Expected results:** A driver that uses the ovirt ruby sdk gem to provision and destroy oVirt instances for your infrastructure testing.
+**Expected results:** A driver that uses the oVirt ruby sdk gem to provision and destroy oVirt instances for your infrastructure testing.

 **Knowledge Prerequisite:** Python